 The P&A Graduate Open House showcases current graduate student research, outdoor opportunities, and faculty one-on-ones.
 Information will be posted in February.

-All newly admitted graduate students are required to attend orientation, which typically begins 1-2 weeks before the start of the semester.
+All newly admitted graduate students are required to attend orientation, which begins one (1) full week before the start of the semester.
 This combination of new student on-boarding and TA training is a critical aspect of our mission to develop the teaching skills of each graduate student who completes our PhD program.

 International students are also required to complete International Student Orientation and complete an English language assessment.
 Depending on your English proficiency scores you may also be required to complete a language course before you can be employed as a TA.
 In such cases, students can be employed as graders.